jackohughes/ghc-proposals/proposals/0000-default-qualified-import.rst

 * ``Data.Sequence``: ``Sequence``
 * ...

-We propose to use the fact that both namespaces are already separated to implicitly import the "main type" with the same name as the module.
+We also propose to automatically import the "main type" with the same name as the module.

 Proposed Change Specification